Create a firm foundation for success built on quality data and an effective strategy.

 Use the information you have within your database, and the data you track through your automation system, to understand your prospects and craft messaging that applies directly to their needs.
 Once prospects understand how you can help them do their jobs better, you can have a real conversation.
 You’ll also begin to see success from the programs you are investing in and will feel confident that your automation system has a strong strategy behind it.

-That’s a little harsh, Frank, but the truth is if you aren’t tracking your prospects’ activity on the web, particularly their engagement (or boredom) with your content, you’re going to lose a great deal of visibility into their world, including targeting intelligence.
+If you aren’t tracking your prospects’ activity on the web, particularly their engagement (or boredom) with your content, you’re going to lose a great deal of visibility into their world, including targeting intelligence.
 You can write all the witty emails you want and build out beautiful infographics, but if you’re not targeting the right audience, or don’t know how your campaigns and content are performing, your efforts really don’t count for much.
 Post-campaign reporting, and making adjustments based on your findings, is a critical part of the marketing automation planning process.

 In today’s modern world of marketing, you must be able to attribute traffic, engagement, leads and – most importantly – revenue to everything you do.
 Building registration forms using progressive profiling, pulling segmented email lists and embedding tracking codes into your content URLs will equip you to follow your prospects’ activities and report on your efforts.
 Deeper insight into a prospect’s activity also allows your sales team to understand how the prospect came to be interested in your solution.
 It will enable them to build a relationship based on facts.

-Neither do valuable prospects who have questions about your solutions – or eager sales reps waiting for the next big lead.
 The last thing you want is for a prospect to be missed or neglected and turn to your competition for solace.
 You also don’t want your sales team thinking you’re asleep at the wheel.

 Implementing automated routing rules based on specific parameters you’ve determined with your team will ensure that marketing leads are sent to the right sales rep at the right time.
 Lead scoring can help determine the level of priority a lead should be given and whether or not it is ready to be passed along to sales.
 For example, if a prospect fills out a content download form or requests a demo on your site, you need to be able to track that action and determine whether they should be put into an email nurture stream or are ready to talk to sales.